Cuticles

 • Drops of lavender essential oil (optional)

-Application: heat the beeswax and the castor oil in a bain-marie.
+Application: Heat the beeswax and the castor oil in a bain-marie.
 Mix the two ingredients until you see the beeswax has melted, then remove from heat and let it all cool down.
-Add 3 or 4 drops of essential oil of lavender, mix again and apply it on your cuticles.
+Add 3 or 4 drops of essential oil of lavender, mix again, and apply it on your cuticles.
+The lavender oil can help soothe irritated skin and add a pleasant scent.

 Cream of egg and olive oil for cuticles

-Two basic ingredients such as egg and olive oil are also an excellent alternative to soften cuticles and nails and to provide the nutrition they need to be beautiful and healthy once again.
-Egg yolk, which is what you need to use, contains lecithin and fatty acids that are ideal to moisturise cuticles and olive oil is a great conditioner that also will give you much needed sparkle to your naggly nails.
+Two basic ingredients such as egg and olive oil are also an excellent alternative to soften cuticles and nails, providing the nutrition they need to be beautiful and healthy once again.
+Egg yolk, which is what you need to use, contains lecithin and fatty acids that are ideal to moisturize cuticles, while olive oil is a great conditioner that will also give your nails much-needed shine and luster.

 Ingredients: